Park Volusia

 If you can’t find the answer you’re looking for, our support team will be happy to assist you.

 • To find beach parking, Volusia County has an app where beachgoers can find real-time information about parking locations.
-At a glance, you will see where parking may be full or where parking spots may be available.
+In the future, you will see where parking may be full or where parking spots may be available.

 • As of October 1, 2024, the daily beach driving fee will increase to $30 per day (plus sales tax & any credit card fees) for any non-permitted vehicle.
 For quicker access to parking and to enjoy the beach, we strongly urge visitors to apply online and purchase the new virtual parking permit.
 Volusia County residents should also apply for their annual, “no-cost” resident parking permit prior to arriving at the beach.